gohugoio/hugo/content/templates/variables.md

 ## Page Params

-Any other value defined in the front matter, including indexes will be made available under `.Params`.
+Any other value defined in the front matter, including taxonomies, will be made available under `.Params`.
-Take for example I'm using tags and categories as my indexes.
+Take for example I'm using *tags* and *categories* as my taxonomies.
 The following would be how I would access them:

 * **.Params.tags**
 * **.Params.categories**